emilywestenbroek/Personal-Website/_posts/2018-02-27-hover-effects-with-css-variables.md

 ---

-Although this effect is a little gaudy for my taste, this is a really fun look at using JavaScript to add some user delight to a simple button interaction.
+Although this effect is a little gaudy for my taste, this is a really fun look at using JavaScript and CSS variables to add some user delight to a simple button interaction.